ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

   2. The Distributed Application on Decentralized DNS (DAD)  checks that the transaction is valid and formats the transactions to be broadcasted on the Ethereum network, using the user’s credential.
 The DAD then broadcasts that transaction to the ethereum network, sending funds from the user’s account to account.
   3. The transaction created by the DAD sends funds to a smart contract serving as a locking address for the funds and also an oracle for the DAD network, serving as a ledger for fast search capabilities.
   4. The DAD queries the smart contract to check for funds confirmation.
 Once the funds confirmation is affirmed on the Ethereum network.
-  5. Once the DAD reads and verifies the destination details from the scopic on the Ethereum network, it creates a transaction on the Asset Book sidechain, a fork of the Ethereum blockchain, which contains an immutable list of transactions between chains, with details of destination address with the writes to transmit it further or back to the Ethereum chain.
+  5. Once the DAD reads and verifies the destination details from the scopic on the Ethereum network, it creates a transaction on the Proof sidechain, a fork of the Ethereum blockchain, which contains an immutable list of transactions between chains, with details of destination address with the writes to transmit it further or back to the Ethereum chain.
   6. Once the transaction is saved on the sidechain, a representation of the asset is crafted on the Permissioned Fabric chain, thus the asset has thus moved from the Ethereum network to the Fabric network, with verification and transaction hashes saved on the sidechain.